sammdot/circa/README.md

 Run the script `circa`, specifying the name of the config file as an argument.
 See `circa --help` to provide additional options, which will override those in the config file.

+## Modules

+TODO: add documentation on framework and writing modules